Rep. Steil explains his opposition to COVID-19 bill

 The U.S. Senate was expected to take up the legislation Monday, but the bill stalled amid technical corrections and opposition from Republican senators, The Associated Press reported.

-Those opposed included Sen. Ron Johnson, R-Wis., opposed the House bill and issued a statement with wording similar to Steil’s.
+Those opposed included Sen. Ron Johnson, R-Wis., who issued a statement with wording similar to Steil’s.

 “Although mandating that all employers must pay for sick leave might sound good, we need to consider the unintended consequences of this legislation,” Johnson said.
 “I fear that rather than offering a workable solution, the House bill will exacerbate the problem by forcing small businesses to pay wages they cannot afford and ‘helping’ them go further into debt.